papadanku/RealityDocs/_sources/technical/python/reference/host.rst.txt

 .. py:method:: sgl_getIsAIGame()

-   :return: Whether or not the current game has AI.
+   :return: Whether or not the current game has AI

 .. py:method:: sgl_getControlPointsInGroup